SCNM Student Video: Konstantina

-We recently got to speak with SCNM student Konstantina Adams about her experience at the SCNM Clinic at Sojourner Center.
+We got to speak with SCNM student Konstantina Adams about her experience at the SCNM Clinic at Sojourner Center.
 Sojourner Center is the largest domestic violence shelter in the United States and has been caring for battered women since 1977.
 SCNM Sage Foundation is proud to provide free care to these women and their families.

 Konstantina’s passion for Sojourner became apparent as soon as we sat down to speak with her.
 She began by saying, “Sojourner has kind of been my baby.
 I’ve been there since I started working in the clinics and fell in love with it instantly.”